Anti-miscegenation laws: South Africa

 Early prohibitions on interracial marriages date back to the rule of the Dutch East India Company when High Commissioner Van Rheede prohibited marriages between European settlers and heelslag or full-blooded slave women (that is, of pure Asian or African origin) in 1685.
 The ban was never enforced.

 In 1905, German South West Africa banned the "Rassenmischehe" (racial mixed marriage).
 These bans had no legal basis in German citizenship laws (issued in 1870 and 1913) and the "decrees [were] issued by either a colonial governor or the colonial secretary", they were "not laws that had received the approval of the Reichstag".
 Similar such laws were also adopted in the German colonies of German East Africa (1906) and German Samoa (1912).

 In 1927, the Pact coalition government passed a law prohibiting marriages between whites and blacks (though not between whites and "coloured" people).
 An attempt was made to extend this ban in 1936 to marriages between whites and coloureds when a bill was introduced in parliament, but a commission of inquiry recommended against it.

 South Africa's Prohibition of Mixed Marriages Act, passed in 1949 under apartheid, forbade marriages between whites and anyone who was deemed to be non-whites.
 The Population Registration Act (No. 30) of 1950 provided the basis for separating the population of South Africa into different races.
 Under the terms of this act, all residents of South Africa were to be classified as either a native "white" South African, a "black" immigrant (these typically originating from Bantu lands across the border to the north), or a "colored" person of visibly mixed race parentage.
 Indians were included under the category "Asian" in 1959.
 Also in 1950, the Immorality Act was passed, which criminalized all sexual relations between whites and non-whites.
 The Immorality Act of 1950 extended an earlier ban on sexual relations between whites and blacks (the Immorality Act [No. 5] of 1927) to a ban on sexual relations between whites and any non-whites.
 Both Acts were repealed in 1985 as a part of the reforms which were carried out during the tenure of P. W. Botha.

 Australia

 In the late 19th and early 20th centuries, so-called Half-Caste Acts in the Northern Territory, Western Australia and Queensland regulated marriage between indigenous and non-indigenous adults, often requiring permission from an official to marry.
 Officials were concerned with controlling relations between indigenous women and Chinese fishermen and pearl divers.
 From the mid-1930s there was a shift to control who Aboriginal peoples could marry, in order to promote assimilation, until 1961 when the federal Marriage Act removed all restrictions.

 Asia

 China

-Laws and policies which discouraged miscegenation were passed during the rule of various dynasties, including an 836 AD decree which forbade Chinese people from having relationships with members of other people groups such as Iranians, Africans, Arabs, Indians, Malays, Sumatrans, and so on.
+Laws and policies which discouraged miscegenation were passed during the rule of various dynasties, including an 836 CE decree which forbade Chinese people from having relationships with members of other people groups such as Iranians, Africans, Arabs, Indians, Malays, Sumatrans, and so on.